Notice of Privacy Practices

 For Treatment

-We may use and disclose your PHI to provide, coordinate, or manage your healthcare and related services.
+We use and disclose your PHI to provide, coordinate, or manage your healthcare and related services.
 This includes sharing your health information with physicians conducting your telehealth consultations, specialists to whom you may be referred, and compounding pharmacies that fulfill your prescriptions.
-For example, a physician reviewing your medical intake questionnaire before your consultation is a use of PHI for treatment.
+For example, a physician reviewing your medical-intake questionnaire before your consultation is a use of PHI for treatment.

 For Payment

-We may use and disclose your PHI to obtain payment for healthcare services we provide to you.
-This includes activities such as processing subscription billing, submitting claims, verifying insurance eligibility (if applicable), and conducting utilization review.
-For example, we may share limited information with our payment processor to verify that your subscription is active.
+We use and disclose your PHI to obtain payment for healthcare services we provide to you.
+This includes processing subscription billing, generating invoices, verifying insurance eligibility where applicable, and conducting payment-related utilization review.
+For example, we may share the minimum data needed with our payment processor to verify that your subscription is active.

 For Healthcare Operations

-We may use and disclose your PHI for our healthcare operations, which are activities necessary to run our platform and ensure that our patients receive quality care.
-These activities include:
+We use and disclose your PHI for our healthcare operations - activities needed to run our platform and ensure that our patients receive quality care.
+These include:

 - Reviewing the competence and qualifications of healthcare professionals